pragya-shrvs/Green-Taxi-Data-Visualization/README.md

 # Green-Taxi-Data-Visualization
-Power bi visualization on US Green Taxi Data to analyse the driver earnings and understand the trip patterns.
+PowerBI visualization on US Green Taxi Data to analyse the driver earnings and derive insights on the company's trip patterns.

 ## Dataset
 The data is collected by the New York City Taxi and Limousine commission about "Green" Taxis.
 I have performed visual analysis on one month data (December 2018).